 Oklahoma can’t afford to repeat the mistakes of the last recession when we waited for the economy to get back on track and took too long to restore lost revenues.
 From 2007 to 2020, Oklahoma employment grew only 6 percent, well behind the 10 percent experienced nationwide, and our income growth was 14th lowest among the states.
 That meant our spending on public services stayed at recession levels too long.
 Adjusted for inflation, our tax revenue in 2019 was only 2.7 percent above the pre-recession peak, well behind most of our neighboring states.
 If revenue had grown at the 18.2 percent national average, we’d have 15 percent more ($1.6 billion) in revenue to invest in vital state programs and services.

 There are signs our next recovery will be similarly slow.
-While the economy is expected to return to normal growth after 2021, but that growth won’t be shared by everyone.
+While the economy is expected to return to normal growth after 2021, that growth won’t be shared by everyone.
 In Oklahoma, 83,000 fewer people were working in October than a year earlier, and the number of people working is expected to be only three percent higher (roughly 50,000 new jobs) in 2025 than it was in 2019.
-That’s not even enough to keep up with the growth in populations and workers who need jobs.
+That’s not even enough to keep up with the growth in population and workers who need jobs.

 Oklahoma faces a steeper climb yet due to our economic and revenue reliance on petroleum production.
 Oil prices may not reach 2019 levels until the 2030s, and total production could be more or less flat through 2050.
 Oil jobs aren’t expected to recover before 2023 and when they do, they’ll require different skill sets than the ones where Oklahoma has excelled.